 ***WINTER WEATHER ADVISORIES***

-Remain in effect for the following counties:
+Go into effect at 7PM tonight for the following counties:

 Pocahontas County until 10PM Thursday, December 15th.

 Freezing rain with accumulations above 0.05″ will create very slick travel and isolated power outages.
 Freezing rain is rain that falls a freezes on contact with the surface.
 An ice glaze will weigh on trees and powerlines and coat roadways creating hazards for those in the higher terrain Wednesday night through Thursday afternoon.